melkir/JobEISTI/README.md

 Choose an destination repertory > Clone

-2) Select Yes for checkout > Import project from external model > Gadle
+2) Select Yes for checkout > Import project from external model > Gradle

 3) Use auto-import, Create directories for empy content root > Finish